Home

 The Deadlines

-selling home by owner pda The first thing you should do after the Purchase and Sales Agreement is signed, is make sure you have at least 2 copies for yourself and 2 for the buyer.
-If you have an extra copy, give one more to the buyer for their mortgage broker or lender.
+The first thing you should do after the Purchase and Sales Agreement is signed, when selling home by owner, is make sure you have at least 2 copies for yourself and 2 for the

-Once the buyer has left, start marking the dates for each deadline on a notebook, blueberry, blackberry, daytimer, laptop, desktop, cellphone, calendar or whatever your choice of weapon in this day and age of multitasking.
+Once the purchaser has left, start marking the dates for each deadline on a notebook, blueberry, blackberry, daytimer ®, laptop, desktop, cellphone, calendar or whatever your choice of weapon in this day and age of multitasking.

 As an example, you would mark the date that the lawyer approval is to be satisfied or any mortgage financing that is to be in place.